magarena/magarena/release/README.txt

  * Wight of Precinct Six should count your opponent's graveyard, not active player's opponent's graveyard
  * Merfolk Mesmerist's ability missing tap
  * Perplex missing transmute ability
- * Lost Order of Jarkeld should use getChosenPlayer instead of getOpponent
+ * Lost Order of Jarkeld counts creatures of opponent, should be chosen player
- * Tidewalker's ability is a MagicCDA not a MagicStatic
+ * Tidewalker's ability is a CDA not a static ability

 - added the following cards:
 Aboshan, Cephalid Emperor, Acceptable Losses, Ætherling,